Planning For Assisted Living, Nursing Home Or Long-Term Care in Los Angeles and Orange County

 A nursing home, convalescent home, or skilled nursing facility provides a type of care for people who require continual nursing care and have significant difficulty coping with the required activities of daily living.
 Nursing aides and skilled nurses are usually available 24 hours a day.

 As noted above, Medicare will provide at most, 100 days of skilled care.
 Generally, the only other program which pays for such care is Medi-Cal.
+Read more about medi cal planning in los angeles.

 WHAT IS THE FIRST THING YOU SHOULD DO TO PLAN FOR THESE POTENTIAL COSTS?

 Besides doing your best to stay healthy, when it comes to preparing for the possibility of long-term care, the first thing you should do is make sure you have a comprehensively-drafted estate plan (i.e. living trust, durable power of attorney, etc.), with specially-drafted Medi-Cal asset protection provisions.
 Why?
 Because in the event that you need care, there are legal strategies we can use to help you qualify for Medi-Cal benefits for such care, WITHOUT having to spend down to poverty levels, and without losing all or part of your principal residence to the State of California, to pay back any benefits paid on your behalf.
 However, we can only engage in some of these strategies if you are competent at the time, OR if you have developed a plan in advance with the asset protection provisions addressed above.
 All of us are one severe medical problem away from incompetency (e.g. a stroke), and once this happens, you can no longer sign the legal documents necessary to protect your assets.
 Therefore, developing this written plan is essential!
+Learn more about estate planning orange county.

 WHICH PROGRAMS ARE AVAILABLE TO HELP ME PAY THESE COSTS OF CARE?